 66 C.E.

-Written from Italy as his final epistle and dictated through his amanuensis—Tertius, his scribe and secretary—the Apostle Paul issues his Epistle to the Alexandrians (Later identified as Hebrews), dispatched by Phoebe of Cenchrea as its courier; within it he names Philologus, the father of Marcion, and possibly Julia, Marcion’s mother, among his companions at Rome.
+Written from Italy as his final Epistle and dictated through his amanuensis—Tertius, his scribe and secretary—the Apostle Paul issues his Epistle to the Alexandrians (Later identified as Hebrews), dispatched by Phoebe of Cenchrea as its courier; within it he names Philologus, the father of Marcion, and possibly Julia, Marcion’s mother, among his companions at Rome.

 67 C.E.